Website security basics for small businesses

 At minimum:

-- Unique passwords for every account (use a password manager)
+- Unique passwords for every account (use a password manager, seriously)

 - Two-factor authentication on your CMS admin panel

-- Limit login attempts to prevent brute force attacks
+- Rate-limited login attempts to stop brute force attacks

 Follow the 3-2-1 rule: